 Spices, sweetness, and a crazy blend of flavors are the highlights of Thai food in general.
 Wait, who puts sugar in a savory soup?
 Chilli and pork crumbs on ice cream?
 Exchange students are often bothered by the eating differences and, even worse, an upset stomach.
-Are you ready to travel or already in Thailand and want to learn more about the food in Bangkok?
+Are you ready to travel, or are you already in Thailand and want to learn more about the food in Bangkok?
 Here’s a brief guide from Sky, a Malaysian student doing her semester abroad in Bangkok, Thailand, through Asia Exchange.
 She loves the food culture in Bangkok, and she is sure you will, too!

 The best food in Bangkok when you’re into spices!